christophrumpel/laravel-command-file-picker/README.md

 ## Usage

-We distinguish between asking files or classes because there are different use-cases.
-With a file, you may want to copy, compress, or transfer it.
-This is when you need the path of the file.

-With a class, you are probably more interested in the fully qualified class name.
-You can use it to create a new instance, for example.

 ### Load Classes

-To show the user a list of classes, you need to use the package's trait called `AskClasses`.
+To show the user a list of classes, you need to use the package's trait called `PicksClasses`.

 ```
 <?php